Mustard Sauce Recipe for Fish

-You can fry or poach your fish, even freshly smoked fish goes well with warm mustard sauce.
+You can fry or poach your fish, even freshly smoked fish goes well with warm sauce.

 1. Mustard Sauce Recipe (warm), the Gourmet Variant